 canyon and its surrounding cliffs would be the perfect location

 to build a sanitarium, a place for the wealthy and the weary

-to 'get away from it all' and recuperate.
-The original sanitarium,
+to "get away from it all" and recuperate.

 built on the present-day Canyon Inn site, was a white-sided

 structure with long porches on every side.
 It offered guests